Des Moines, Iowa: Music

 Des Moines is the birthplace of many famously known bands and artists today.
-Slipknot, a popular American heavy metal band, was founded in 1995 by percussionist Shawn Crahan, former vocalist Anders Colsefni and bassist Paul Gray; the band would be also founded by Joey Jordison.
-The band was signed to RoadRunner Records and has become one of the biggest bands in the metal world.
+Slipknot, a popular American heavy metal band, was founded in 1995 by percussionist Shawn Crahan, former vocalist Anders Colsefni and bassist Paul Gray; the band would be also founded by drummer Joey Jordison.
+The band was signed to Roadrunner Records and has become one of the biggest bands in the metal world.

 Stone Sour, an American rock band, was founded in 1992 by Corey Taylor and former drummer Joel Ekman.
-Corey would later go on to become the lead singer for Slipknot.
+Taylor would later go on to become the lead singer for Slipknot.
 The band has since been on an indefinite hiatus since 2020.

-Vended, an American heavy metal band, was founded in 2018 by Griffin Taylor and Simon Crahan, who are the sons of popular Corey Taylor and Shawn "Clown" Crahan from Slipknot.
-They are currently an independent band that has released one studio album in 2024 called Vended and several singles and one EP.
+Vended, an American heavy metal band, was founded in 2018 by Griffin Taylor and Simon Crahan, who are the sons of well-known musicians Corey Taylor and Shawn "Clown" Crahan from Slipknot.
+They are currently an independent band that has released one studio album in 2024 called Vended, several singles and one EP.
 The band has seen growing success in the past few years, including their 2022 Vended tour in the United States with Jinjer and P.O.D.